filippo-orru/personal-site-hugo/content/blog/restoring-images-with-ai/index.md

 # Dataset

 The dataset we used, [*Labeled Faces in the Wild*](https://vis-www.cs.umass.edu/lfw/) (LFW), contains more than 13,000 face photographs of over a thousand individuals, collected from the web.
 Every person has two or more distinct photos in the data set.
-The dataset contains two versions of each image, namely the original and *funneled* version.
+The dataset contains two versions of each image, namely the original and a *funneled* version.
 In this context, funneling means aligning a face so that the eyes and mouth are at fixed positions within the image frame.
-This reduces variation between images of different people and enables neural networks to spend their training time learning about facial features in a controlled manner.
-This improves performance and efficiency.
+This reduces variation between different images, which allows the neural network to focus on learning about facial features in a controlled manner.
+This improves performance and training efficiency.

 {{< image src="images/dataset.webp" alt="Some examples from the LFW dataset." >}}